raulrozza/Spiritual-Swordsman/en Spiritual Swordsman.md

 At 18th level, your spirit emanates a sensation of weight to all creatures that wish to do you harm when you are awakened.

 While your spirit awakening is active, you emanate an aura up to 60 feet from you.
-A creature that enters the aura or starts its turn there must succeed in a Wisdom saving throw or become incapacitated.
+A hostile creature that enters the aura or starts its turn there must succeed in a Wisdom saving throw or become incapacitated.
 Creatures affected may repeat the saving throw at the end of each of their turns, ending the effect on a success.
 On a success, a creature is also immune to this effect for 24 hours.
 Constructs aren't affected by this feature.
 <img
   src='https://image.ibb.co/j4SphK/nivy_espasdachim_3.png'
   style='position:absolute; top:0px; right:0px; width:794px' />